Bayt Dajan: Ottoman era

 In the late 19th century, Bayt Dajan was described as moderate-sized village surrounded by olive trees.
 Philip Baldensperger noted of Bayt Dajan in 1895 that:The inhabitants are very industrious, occupied chiefly in making mats and baskets for carrying earth and stones.
 They own camels for carrying loads from Jaffa to Jerusalem, cultivate the lands, and work at building etc., in Jaffa or on the railway works.
 The women flock every day to Jaffa and on Wednesday to Ramla—to the market held there, with chickens, eggs and milk.

-In 1903, a cache of gold coins were found in Khirbet Dajun by villagers from Bayt Dajan, who used this site as a quarry.
-The discovery prompted R. A. Macalister to visit the site.
-Based on his observations detailed in a report for the Palestine Exploration Fund (PEF), Macalister suggests a continuity in settlement over the historical phases in Bayt Dajan's development :"Thus we have three epochs in the history of Beth-Dagon — the first on an as yet unknown site, from the Amorite to the Roman periods; the second at Dajiin, extending over the Roman and early Arab periods; the third at the modern Beit Dejan, lasting to the present day.
+In 1903, a cache of gold coins were found in Khirbet Dajun by villagers from Bayt Dajan, who used the site as a quarry.
+The discovery prompted R. A. Macalister to visit.
+Based on his observations detailed in a report for the Palestine Exploration Fund (PEF), Macalister believes the area was inhabited on a continuous basis:"Thus we have three epochs in the history of Beth-Dagon — the first on an as yet unknown site, from the Amorite to the Roman periods; the second at Dajiin, extending over the Roman and early Arab periods; the third at the modern Beit Dejan, lasting to the present day.
 It is probable that the present population could, had they the necessary documents, show a continuous chain of ancestry extending from the first city to the last."